-You need a great pizza recipe for those weekend movie nights!
+If you’re looking for a great pizza recipe for those weekend movie nights, look no further!
 This easy homemade vegan pizza has a light, tender crust that’s just waiting for all of your favorite toppings.

 Pizza is a staple at our house.
 My sons request it at least once a week, and if I was willing to make it every night, they would certainly eat it!